Vitamin D Deficiency Symptoms

 Case study of severe vitamin D deficiency

-Let me tell you about a recent case of vitamin D deficiency that sadly went undetected for years until she came to see me last year with chronic fatigue, debilitating muscle aches, depression and joint pain and a history of recurrent infections.
-I quickly suspected a vitamin D deficiency amongst others missing critical nutrients which we tested for using a simple home-test kit which just requires a finger prick bloodspot (you can ask me about how I can help you get one of these).
+I had a client recently with severe vitamin D deficiency that sadly went undetected for years until she came to see me last year.
+She complained of chronic fatigue, debilitating muscle aches, depression and joint pain.
+I quickly suspected a vitamin D deficiency which we tested for using a simple home-test kit which just requires a finger prick bloodspot.

-As suspected, she had severe deficiency with levels of just 26 nmol/L (an optimal level is between 100-120nmol/L).
-Surprisingly this test was done during our last summer when she had managed to get regular sun exposure and if you remember it was blisteringly hot.
+As suspected, she was very deficient with levels of just 26 nmol/L (an optimal level is between 100-120nmol/L).
+Surprisingly this test was done during summer when she had managed to get regular sun exposure.
 After working together and implementing some healthy changes to her diet and supplementing at a high dose to get her vitamin D levels back to where they should be, after just 12 weeks she has found a new lease of life.

 “I have a new lease of life.
 I’m currently in training for a 24 hour gym triathlon, We’re trying to raise money for a charity that takes Special Needs children and young adults to Toronto next year.
 I’m currently running around 4-5k every other day, and I couldn’t even run for a bus 3 months ago!”